A Physician-Led Approach to Creating Value

 The evolution of value-based care and the rise of patients as consumers of healthcare services have shifted the focus of care delivery to clinical data, evidence-based decision-making, patient engagement, and physician participation in care redesign and supply chain decisions.
 The future of supply chain will be driven by clinical decisions as much as financial ones.

-Chief Medical Officer Michael Schlosser, M.D., MBA, is driving these efforts at HealthTrust, assisting clients in optimizing organizational performance and improving clinical collaboration.
+Chief Medical Officer, John J. Young, M.D., MBA, is driving these efforts at HealthTrust, assisting clients in optimizing organizational performance and improving clinical collaboration.

 Physician Advisors Program

 Physicians have a vital role to play as healthcare organizations transition from a fee-for-service to a value-based payment structure that is based on entire episodes of patient care.
-HealthTrust CMO Michael Schlosser, M.D., has amassed a team of more than 100 physician advisors from around the country who are helping us craft our clinical strategy.
+HealthTrust CMO John J. Young, M.D. oversees a group of more than 140 physician advisors from around the country who are helping us craft our clinical strategy.

 These advisors, combined with our clinical research and data capabilities, bring a new level of clinical integration to our provider-driven sourcing and contracting processes.
 Physicians help lead new technology reviews; study and analyze drug and device utilization trends; and identify ways to drive value for our partners and members across physician preference product categories.

 HealthTrust physician advisors comprise a growing team of supply-chain-savvy clinicians who are becoming champions for change in their own facilities and institutions.
 These current and future leaders partner with operators to implement our new, clinically integrated approach to supply utilization.

 Clinical Research and Education